The Spiritual Centre.co.uk

 Red Vine Leaf (Vitis vinifera)

-Red vine leaf, gathered in autumn and dried, may be prepared as a warm infusion.
-Taken in moderation, it is traditionally used to tone the venous system and encourage healthy circulatory rhythm.
+Red vine leaf, gathered in early autumn and dried, may be prepared as a warm infusion and taken in moderation to support venous tone and encourage a steady circulatory rhythm.

-All plant material should be dried in shade and stored in airtight containers away from heat and light.
+All plant material should be stored in airtight containers away from heat, light, and moisture.

 Ingredients: